We issue the relevant ID and access cards for people who work at Sydney Airport. These include:

 Submit your form in person to ID and Access Services located on level 3 at T1 International, near the medical centre

 Staff will conduct an in-person identification check, and take copies of your identification documents.
 Review our identification requirements before you lodge your application

 Download the Sydney Airport Security Awareness Guide and sit and pass the Sydney Airport security awareness test in person at ID and Access Services.
 The guide provides staff working at the airport with information on security, contact details and security obligations.
 During the test, you’re not allowed to refer to the Sydney Airport Security Awareness guide, use your mobile phone, take photos of the questions or seek assistance to answer the questions.

 Collecting your ASIC

-If you are delayed in collecting your card, please contact ID and Access Services on 02 9667 9301 or email@example.com.
-If you fail to collect your new ASIC within three months of it being approved, your application and card will be cancelled.
+If you’re delayed in collecting your card, please contact us on 02 9667 9301 or email@example.com.
+If you fail to collect your new ASIC within 30 days of it being approved, your application and card will be cancelled.
 You must have either a passport or valid driver’s licence to collect your ASIC.

-ID and Access Services location
+ID and access services location

-Hours of Operation:
+Hours of operation:

 Monday - Friday: 08:00 to 16:00